dineshchhantyal/portfolio-v2/content/about/index.md

   - Mathematical Statistics
 ---

-I'm currently in my junior year at the [University of Louisiana - Monroe](https://ulm.edu), pursuing a major in Computer Science and a minor in Mathematics.
-My journey in the world of programming is still in progress, fueled by a passion for learning and innovation.
+I'm currently in my junior year at the [University of Louisiana - Monroe](https://ulm.edu), majoring in Computer Science with a minor in Mathematics.
+My journey in programming is driven by a passion for learning and innovation.

-In parallel with my academic pursuits, I'm gaining hands-on experience as a Student Web Developer at the university, ensuring the impeccable quality of webpages for various departments.
+As a **Student Web Developer** at ULM, I've ensured the quality of departmental webpages, resolving over **100 issues**.

-I have experience developing enterprise ed-tech solutions for brands, including [Clamphook](https://www.clamphook.com) and [Padhao](https://padhao-frontend-five.vercel.app/).
+I have experience developing enterprise ed-tech solutions for [Clamphook](https://www.clamphook.com) and [Padhao](https://padhao-frontend-five.vercel.app/), designing secure full-stack systems and deploying robust applications.

+In machine learning, I leverage **Scikit-learn**, **Matplotlib**, and **Seaborn** to extract meaningful data insights for academic and practical projects.

-I actively engage in the Google Student Developer Club at ULM, where my focus lies on contributing to the tech community and developing my leadership and collaboration skills.
+Active in the **Google Student Developer Club**, I contribute to the tech community and develop my leadership and collaboration skills.

+Let's connect and innovate together!